celeste-smith/event-booking-system/REFLECTION.md

 By integrating these creational design patterns, the Event Booking System achieves a modular and extensible architecture, facilitating easier maintenance and scalability as the system evolves.

-## Reflection for Assignment 9
+# Reflection on Assignment 9

-### 1. Challenges Faced in Designing the Domain Model and Class Diagram
+## 1. Challenges Faced in Designing the Domain Model and Class Diagram

 Designing the domain model and class diagram for the Event Booking System was both insightful and complex.
 One of the most significant challenges I encountered was abstraction—identifying which components of the system should be modeled as domain entities versus what could be represented as mere attributes or actions.